JereKuusela/valheim-upgrade_world/publish/README.md

 Most commands allow fine-tuning the affected area.
 Following parameters are available:

 - `biomes=biome1,biome2,...`: Only includes given biomes.
 If not given, all biomes are included.
 Available options are: "AshLands", "BlackForest", "DeepNorth", "Meadows", "Mistlands", "Mountain", "Ocean", "Plains" and "Swamp".
 - `chance=percentage`: Makes a single operation to be applied randomly.
-Only works for some commands.
 - `distance=min,max`: Short-hand for setting both distances.
 - `force`: Disables player base detection (same as `safeZones=0`).
 - `pos=x,z`: Position of the center.
 If not given, player's position is used.
 Default distance is all of the map.